Closeup of Rhonda Patrick

 “Heat stress from sauna use also increases plasma volume and blood flow to the heart, known as stroke volume.
 This results in reduced cardiovascular strain so your heart has to do less work for each beat that it does to pump oxygen-rich blood to your tissues and brain.
 Additionally, long-term sauna use has been shown to generally improve blood pressure, endothelial function, and left ventricular function.”

 “For the minimal benefits of lower cardiovascular disease mortality, lower all-cause mortality, and lower Alzheimer’s disease risk, we have to address the literature that actually observed these effects.
 In this case, that would be 20 minutes at 174º F (or 79º C) 2-3 times per week.
-Remember, however, those that used the sauna for 4-7 times a week, had an even more robust effect”
+Remember, however, those that used the sauna for 4-7 times a week, had an even more robust effect.”

 Rhonda Patrick taking part in a cold plunge